CoalaWeb/coalaweb-docs/docs/joomla/extensions/traffic/guide.md

 set **Count** to no. Now that particular robot will not appear in the visitors list as it is not counted by the system any more.

-<div class="uk-alert" markdown="1">Note: The most reliable way to identify visitors is by their IP the name information comes from their **user agent string** which isn't always supplied.</div>
+<div class="uk-alert" >Note: The most reliable way to identify visitors is by their IP the name information comes from their <em>user agent string</em> which isn't always supplied.</div>

 ### <a name="geo"></a>GEO Location